mocca-dev/mocca-dev/README.md

 ## Greetings!
 I am Nicolás and I am a Front End Developer.

-### I like create web applications with exciting stuff such as JavaScript, CSS, HTML, ReactJS and much more...
+### I like to create web applications with exciting stuff such as JavaScript, CSS, HTML, ReactJS and much more...

 <div align="center">
   <div style="padding: 30px 0">